 Do you need a structural report to install a lintel?

 Whether or not you need a structural report for your building project depends on the scope of the work.
-If you are simply installing a lintel above an existing opening, then you do not need a structural report.
+You do not need a structural report if you simply install a lintel above an existing opening.
 However, you should notify building control of the work so that they can inspect it and ensure that it meets the code.
-If you are creating a new opening or altering a structural wall, then you will need to have a structural report done in order to obtain the correct specifications for the new RSJ.
-And if you own a listed building, you must apply for a listed building consent before carrying out any repair work that could alter the historic fabric of the structure.
-By following these guidelines, you can ensure that your building project is carried out properly and up to code.
+If you are creating a new opening or altering a structural wall, you will need a structural report to obtain the correct specifications for the new RSJ.
+And if you own a listed building, you must apply for a listed building consent before carrying out any repair work that could alter the structure’s historic fabric.
+Following these guidelines ensures that your building project is carried out properly and up to code.

 Is a cracked lintel serious?